viraj-nikam/canvas/CONTRIBUTING.md

 ## Pull Request Guidelines

 - Keep the commit as small and modular as possible.
-If your PR addresses more than one issue, create separate requests.
+If your pull request addresses more than one issue, create separate requests.

 - Squash the commit if there are too many small ones.